Natural hay fever remedies

 - Feeling really tired

-Typically, hay fever doesn’t require a visit to your GP.
+Typically, hay fever doesn’t require a visit to your GP, unless your symptoms are very severe.
 Instead, you can go to your local pharmacy and speak to the pharmacist about hay fever treatment.

-EctoinÒ is a small organic molecule that occurs naturally in microorganisms that live in extreme environmental conditions.
-It creates a coating of water molecules that can protect the skin cells from irritation and inflammation.
+Another option is Ectoin, a naturally-derived treatment that creates a coating of water molecules, protecting the skin from irritation and inflammation.

 Some natural home remedies that might help soothe your symptoms include: